-o determine what the te in the past, although tk in time we go, the twe are of our deterfrom different methample ice core and en we feel more conrmination of what ke in years past.
+o determine what the te in the past, although tk in time we go, the we are of our deterfrom different methample ice core and en we feel more conermination of what ke in years past.

 LITERACY SUPPLEMENT: Science Fact Triangle for How Fast Can the Climate Change?

 Note: Suggested responses are shown.
 Actual student responses may vary.

 Rapid climate changes have occurred many times in Earth's past and have varied causes.
-Feedback loops can magnify

-Feedback loops can maginy changes-melting ice can reduce reflection, leading to more melting ice and warming of tundra, which releases more CO2, and so on....
+Feedback loops can magnify changes-melting ice can reduce reflection, leading to more melting ice and warming of tundra, which releases more CO_2 , and so on. . . .